 Ambrose has altered the modern jazz trumpet landscape more than any other trumpet player in many years, at least since Woody Shaw, maybe since Miles and Freddie.
 Some people might find that statement bold, but I don't think so.
 Basically all the trumpet players I know who are familiar with Ambrose acknowledge that he essentially made them understand that trumpet players could do things that they didn't realize they could do.

 This is Ambrose's first major label album (recorded on Blue Note).
 I probably like his second Blue Note album (The Imagined Savior is Far Easier to Paint) better, but if someone had never heard of him, the absolute first thing I'd point them to would be the track mentioned above, "Confessions to My Unborn Daughter."
 With a long solo trumpet statement to open the piece, it's one of the more incredible introductions - to an album, to an artist - I've ever heard.
-To that point, Akinmusire's only release was Prelude: To Cora on Fresh Sound records in 2008.
+To that point, Akinmusire's only release was Prelude: To Cora on the Fresh Sound label in 2008.
 I loved that album, but it's not this.
 His more recent albums, including the live A Rift in Decorum and his most recent on the tender spot of every calloused moment, further demonstrate his ability to find what we considered the boundaries of jazz trumpet and push them further outward.

 8. Miles Davis - Miles Smiles (1966)